A-priori error estimation for space-time Galerkin POD for linear evolution problems: Application of space-time POD

 \subsection{Notation and product space structure}

-The space-time POD framework is built in the context of finite dimensional function spaces with a (tensor) product structure.
+The space-time POD framework is built in the context of finite-dimensional function spaces with a (tensor) product structure.
 We follow the notation in \cite{baumann18} and introduce the $s$-dimensional space $\S$ and $q$-dimensional space $\Y$ as

 The $s\cdot q$-dimensional (tensor) product space $S\cdot \Y \subset L^2(0,T;L^2(\Omega))$ is the space spanned by the basis $\{\psi_j\cdot \nu_i\}^{j=1,\ldots,s}_{i=1,\ldots,q}$, such that each $x\in \S\cdot \Y$ can be written as